Skip to content

 PR Description

-buffer support to the ad5686 DAC driver family, along with a number of
+buffer and gain control support to the ad5686 DAC driver family, along

 Initial patches update the device-tree bindings:

-• Refactor include headers (IWYU)
+• Refactor include headers (IWYU);

-• Switch to devm_mutex_init()
+• Switch to device managed mutex initialization;

-• Drop enum chip id in favor of per-device chip_info structs
+• Drop enum chip id in favor of per-device chip_info structs;

 • Introduce bus ops struct with a sync() operation for batching

-bus transfers
+bus transfers.

 New functionality:

-• LDAC GPIO handling (active-low, held low when unused)
+• LDAC GPIO handling (active-low, held low when unused);

-• SPI bus sync() implementation for batching multiple transfers
+• SPI bus sync() implementation for batching multiple transfers;

 • Triggered buffer support, leveraging LDAC and sync() to flush

-all channel writes atomically
+all channel writes atomically;

 PR Type